dev-Ali2008/Xemu-android/README.md

 - Performance Scaling:
 you can manually adjust the resolution and performance in settings for experiment or low end devices

-### Graphics
+### Text description
-- Vulkan 1.1
+This app is not a full-speed Xbox original emulator.
+It is built with performance and platform limitations in mind, and is best suited for:

-- need snapdragon
+- Small Xbox original titles

-### OS Requirements:
+- display Canvas CPU

-- Android 10+
+- 2D or low-complexity games

-- Android 9 not supported
+- Simple graphics and textures

-## How to Use
+**Not Supported*

-For Xbox 360:
+-Games with complex 3D scenes or heavy textures

-   - Requires Xbox 360 system files from your console
+-High-performance or graphically intensive Xbox original titles

-   - Games in iso format from your personal collection
+Performance may be slow depending on the game, device, and settings.
+Compatibility varies, and many games may not run correctly or at all.

 ## Contributing

 If you want to contribute as a developer, please contact us in discord

 ## DISCLAIMER !
-Xanite is an open-source project not affiliated with ( Microsoft ) Xenia edge open source It is intended for educational purposes and, We are porting.
+xaniteOG is an open-source project not affiliated with ( Microsoft ) It is intended for educational purposes and, We are porting.

 We do not condone piracy.
 BIOS files and game ROMs should be legally owned.
 While the emulator itself is legal, possessing illegal copies of games or BIOS files is not.
 Be cautious online.